 The primary source of uncertainty is the paucity of peer-reviewed data on MACE with insulin degludec.
 In addition, because the major differentiating factor in favor of insulin degludec appears to be lower rates of nocturnal hypoglycemia, the lack of data on the clinical impact of these types of events is of concern.
-Finally, severe hypoglycemia is rare, so the estimates for the relative rates comparing insulin degludec to glargine are unstable.
+The nominally greater reductions in HbA1c in the comparator groups may partially explain the higher rates of hypoglycemic events in these groups, although the differences were small.
+In addition, the differential timing of the administration of the basal insulin dose may partially explain the differences in nocturnal hypoglycemia rates.
+Finally, severe hypoglycemia is rare, so the estimates for the relative rates comparing insulin degludec to glargine U100 are somewhat unstable.